Things in the villa heat up with a game of dares in Love Island teaser

 In a teaser for Friday night’s show, the Islanders must pop a balloon in the sexiest way possible in order to unlock their dare.

-Olivia is dare to snog the two contestants she thinks are the most attracted to her; she chooses Tom and Spencer.
+Olivia is dared to snog the two contestants she thinks are the most attracted to her; she chooses Tom and Spencer.

 Meanwhile, new bombshell Spencer is dared to snog the three girls he thinks are the sexiest in the villa; Tanyel, Lana and Olivia.